erichagemeyer/erichagemeyer-landing-page/src/content/jobs/cincinnati-incorporated.md

 title: Software Developer
 startDate: 2017-12-01
 ---
+I joined Cincinnati Incorporated (CI) after they acquired my previous company NVBOTS and created the CI Boston business unit where we continued to design and manufacture 3D Printers and software.
+After the acquisition, I led the process of converting our software projects to the new branding and product requirements for CI.
+Once the migration to CI was complete, my responsibilities returned to maintaining our products in the field and designing new features to grow our user base.
 -   As the lead software developer for the CI Boston business unit, I worked with our General Manager to plan software projects for 2018, 2019, and 2020.
 All major projects were executed on schedule.
 -   Maintained and managed 100+ cloud-connected 3D printers in the field.
 Worked with customer support to remotely diagnose network configuration problems, detect hardware malfunctions, and debug software issues.
 -   Maintained and managed our cloud software stack which includes 10 Linux servers and 4 MySQL databases.
 I was responsible for updating the cloud software running on the servers and performing data and schema migrations on the database.